 The nephrology training program curriculum is structured in such a way that trainees meet core competency goals in all fields of nephrology including: Management of acute and chronic kidney disease, ICU nephrology, outpatient hemodialysis dialysis, peritoneal dialysis and home hemodialysis, inpatient and outpatient transplantation, basic & clinical research.

-- 1-2 months yearly managing hospitalized dialysis patients.
+- 1-2 months yearly on elective/research

 Our fellows also have outpatient continuity clinic one afternoon per week where they follow and manage their own patients with variety of renal disease throughout their two year stay.